remotion-dev/remotion/packages/docs/docs/lambda/auto-delete-renderfiles.md

     "https://remotionlambda-qg35eyp1s1.s3.eu-central-1.amazonaws.com/sites/bf2jrbfkw",
   codec: "h264",
   colorSpace: "default",
-  renderFolderExpiryInDays: "1-day", // the generated file will be deleted after 1 day.
+  renderFolderExpiry: "1-day", // the generated file will be deleted after 1 day.
 });
 ```

 ## How it works

 By applying the AWS Lifecycle rules, we are instructing AWS S3 to delete files based on their prefixes.
-When `renderFolderExpiryInDays` is defined with a value of `"1-day"`, the render files will be placed into the `render/1-day/` folder in S3, to which the deletion rule will be applied.
+When `renderFolderExpiry` is defined with a value of `"1-day"`, the render files will be placed into the `render/1-day/` folder in S3, to which the deletion rule will be applied.
 The basis of the deletion is based on the `Last modified date` of the file/folder.

 <table>
   <tr>
     <th>
-      renderFolderExpiryInDays value
+      renderFolderExpiry value
     </th>
     <th>
       Render Prefix